stephencweiss/stephencharlesweiss.com/content/blog/2019-06-13/json-stringify-spacer.md

 `JSON.Stringify` addresses these shortcomings by exposing the details of the objects without relying on interactivity or a manual destructuring.

-Let’s look at an example of stringify’ing a `proposal`.
-The `proposal`’s shape will be:
+Let's look at an example of stringify'ing a `proposal`.
+The `proposal`'s shape will be:

 ```javascript
 `{